mkalz/kalz.cc/content/authors/admin/_index.md

 highlight_name: true
 ---

-Marco Kalz is full professor of educational technology and Chief Information/Chief Digital Officer (CIO/CDO) at the <a href="https://www.ph-heidelberg.de">Heidelberg University of Education</a>.
-His research interest lies on the use of open education, pervasive technologies and formative assessment to support (lifelong) learning and knowledge construction.
-He has published more than 150 peer-reviewed publications.
-Marco is a researcher at the intersection of educational science, computer science and psychology with an interest in addressing global societal challenges like energy conservation, marine litter, resuscitation support and cancer education with educational technology.
+I am a researcher in educational technology whose work explores how digital technologies reshape learning, teaching, and educational institutions.
+My research combines educational technology, learning sciences, feedback research, and critical perspectives on digital transformation.
+Current areas of interest include peer feedback and feedback literacy, open and networked learning, AI and misinformation in education, digital learning ecologies, and the societal implications of data-driven and platform-based education.
+Methodologically, my work spans empirical learning research, psychometric scale development, design-oriented research, and conceptual analyses of digital transformation in education.
+I am working as a full professor of educational technology and Chief Information/Chief Digital Officer (CIO/CDO) at the <a href="https://www.ph-heidelberg.de">Heidelberg University of Education</a>.

-Marco is associate editor of the International [Journal of Artificial Intelligence in Education](https://link.springer.com/journal/40593/editorial-board) and editorial board member of the [Journal of Computing in Higher Education](https://www.springer.com/journal/12528/).
-He is a senior-fellow of the <a href="https://ico-education.nl">Interuniversity Center for Educational Sciences (ICO)</a> and the <a href="http://www.siks.nl">Dutch research school on information and knowledge systems (SIKS)</a>.
-He is director of the study program <a href="https://elmeb.org">E-Learning and Media Education</a> and director of the Heidelberg Centre for Digital Transformation in Education.
-Over the years he could secure approx. 3.7 Mio EUR of research funding for his institutions from competitive projects with a total budget of 34 Mio EUR.
-He has been an keynote speaker on more than 60 conferences and events.
-Besides European projects he was and is regularly involved in educational innovation and consulting projects with partners inside and outside of his institutions including clients like the International Labour Organisation, United Nations Environment Program, the European Commission, UNESCO or other international and national organizations.
+I serve as associate editor of the International [Journal of Artificial Intelligence in Education](https://link.springer.com/journal/40593/editorial-board) and editorial board member of the [Journal of Computing in Higher Education](https://www.springer.com/journal/12528/).
+I am a senior-fellow of the <a href="https://ico-education.nl">Interuniversity Center for Educational Sciences (ICO)</a> and the <a href="http://www.siks.nl">Dutch research school on information and knowledge systems (SIKS)</a>.
+I work as director of the study program <a href="https://elmeb.org">E-Learning and Media Education</a> and director of the Heidelberg Centre for Digital Transformation in Education.
+Over the years I could secure approx. 4 Mio EUR of research funding for my institutions from competitive projects with a total budget of 36 Mio EUR.
+I have been an invited keynote speaker on more than 60 conferences and events.
+Besides European projects I am regularly involved in educational innovation and consulting projects with partners inside and outside of my institutions including clients like the International Labour Organisation, United Nations Environment Program, the European Commission, UNESCO or other international and national organizations.